-1. Tilt your body forward
+1. Tilt your body forward with your head hanging

 2. Apply pressure to the neck muscles

-4. Massage and patches
+4. Massage and compresses

 When to go to the doctor